The Base Formula for Preventing Cyber Security Incidents

 It is based on a zero trust principle, which essentially denies everything and only allows what is necessary.
 From a security point of view it makes more sense, first of all to forbid everything and then to allow specific applications and scripts.
-If only authorized software may be executed, the chances of malware entering the system takes over, minimizes.
+If only authorised software may be executed, the chances of malware entering the system takes over, minimises.

 2. Multi-factor authentication (MFA)